-There may be just about as many different reasons to add rooms onto a current home as there are people who make this choice.
-The family is growing, the space wasn’t adequate to begin with, you want to increase your home value, you want to structurally improve your home, you want to have people over to visit more and need more space.
+There may be just about as many different reasons to add rooms to a current home as there are people who make this choice.
+The family is growing, the space wasn’t adequate, to begin with, you want to increase your home value, you want to structurally improve your home, you want to have people over to visit more and need more space.
 These 10 additions or expansions can make a big difference in how you look at your home.

 There are at least two reasons – #1 and #2! – to add on an extra bathroom.
 Parents with young children know that the righteous room is one place they can get a bit of peace and quiet away from the family.
-Parents with older children know that the bathroom is a place that their teenagers spend hours a day.
+Parents with older children know that a bathroom is a place that their teenagers spend hours a day.
 And everyone knows that there’s no reading time quite like the kind you get on the porcelain throne.

-A sunroom one of the few places in which you can simultaneously be “outdoors” and in your bathrobe without having the cops called.
+A sunroom is one of the few places in which you can simultaneously be “outdoors” and in your bathrobe without having the cops called.
 You might not be able to get your vitamin D in there, but you can definitely sip a froofy salt-rimmed drink in your swimsuit without actually going to the beach.

 The family continues to grow.
 Mothers-in-law visit . . . often.
 Add a room and improve everyone’s sleep.

-Maybe dinner has become a standing room only affair.
+Maybe dinner has become a standing-room-only affair.
 Maybe the last time you had guests over, somebody asked you where the “real” dining room was.
 Expanding or revamping your existing dining room can open up your whole house and make you more likely to throw the dinner parties that you’ve already planned out on Pinterest.

-Living room 2.0.
+Living Room 2.0.

 There’s a difference between a den and a living room, as any southern nana will tell you.
 Relegate video games, bean bags, and kids’ friends to the former; designate the latter adults only – and enjoy your formerly neglected bar cart and art collection.

 If you live in an older home, you might have a charming but outdated carriage porch – that is, no real garage at all.
-Spare yourself the hailstorm anxiety and keeping your tools hidden away from neighbors’ view.
+Spare yourself the hailstorm anxiety and keep your tools hidden away from neighbors’ view.
 A garage adds real estate value, storage, and a space for your growing museum of oddities.